25khattab/trainopia-website-react/README.md

 // TODO [/] : what's app floating icon 30 mins ///// offer adding it to the footer
 // TODO [/] : notFound page 30mins
 // TODO [/] : up coming Events page 1hour
-//union typing refactor
+// TODO [/]union typing refactor
-//unite the event list between the nav, home event cards, and the events' pages
+// TODO [/]unite the event list between the nav, home event cards, and the events' pages
+// TODO [/]add more events for testing
-//make the title to be global state
+// TODO [ ]make the title to be global state
-//add more events for testing
+// TODO [ ]check with khattab to decrease the steps needed to add an event

+// TODO [ ] : refactor the event cards make it responsive 10mins
 // TODO [ ] : separator 10mins
 // TODO [ ] : big spinner 30mins